-Learning how to take the floor and show yourself off whilst knowing when to stop without rambling is an art, but merits practice with a friend or family member.
+Learning how to take the floor and show yourself off, whilst knowing when to stop without rambling, is important – and merits practice with a friend or family member.

-When speaking about the role and what you’d be doing if you were successful, maybe the interviewer spoke to you as if you had turned up on your first day.
+When speaking about the role and what you’d be doing if you were successful securing the job, maybe the interviewer spoke to you as if you had turned up on your first day.

 Using the future tense like ‘you’ll be doing’, and ‘you’ll be working with’ suggests that your interview was going well enough for the interviewer to imagine you working there.

-If the interviewer took pains to depersonalise the explanation by saying ‘Someone in this role would…’, this could be a sign your interviewer is not considering offering you the job and is trying to avoid attaching you to the role.
+If they made sure to depersonalise the explanation by saying ‘Someone in this role would…’, this could be a sign the interviewer is not considering offering you the job and is trying to avoid attaching you to the role.

 However, this is not always a bad interview sign; the employer might simply be remaining professional and objective.

-A gut-feeling way to tell how an interview went is to consider the rapport you established with the interviewer (if any).
+A good way to tell how an interview went is to consider the rapport you established with the interviewer (if any).

-Maybe the interviewer smiled and was encouraging to your answers by nodding and showing positive expressions.
-Hopefully there was even some relaxed banter or laughs.
+Maybe the interviewer smiled and was encouraging to your answers by nodding and showing positive facial expressions.
+Hopefully there was even some relaxed banter or a few laughs.

 These are signs the interviewer connected with you as a person, which sheds a golden light on you as a candidate.